James Townsend (New Zealand settler)

 James Townsend (c.
 1790 – 12 August 1866) was an English wine merchant, who in later life was a pioneer settler in New Zealand's South Island.
 He was also an amateur cricketer.

 Life

 Townsend was born in 1788. or 1790/1.
-He played first-class cricket from 1821 to 1831.
+He played from 1821 to 1831.
 As a cricketer, he was mainly associated with Marylebone Cricket Club (MCC), of which he was a member.
-He made nine known appearances in first-class matches including four for the Gentlemen.
+He made nine known appearances in important matches including four for the Gentlemen.
 He was in business as a wine merchant, and was known for his interest in music.

 In the 1841 census, Townsend and much of his family were recorded as resident in the civil parish of St Pancras, London.
 A purchaser of land in the Canterbury settlement, Townsend was listed with the address 21 Evershall Street, Mornington Crescent.

 A James Townsend, in the wine trade, from this area of north London, was being pursued by creditors in 1847, as reported in the London Gazette.
 He was in prison for debt in 1848.